Skip to main content

 pip install "wrenai[memory,main]"

-DuckDB is included by default — no extra needed.
+DuckDB is included by default, so no extra is needed.
 For other data sources, append the connector extra (e.g. pip install "wrenai[memory,main,postgres]").

 Available extras: